 A: The California Probate Code provides for statutory fees for all executors, administrators and their attorneys.
 The Public Administrator and his attorney are entitled to the same compensation as other administrators and attorneys.
 The fees are based on a percentage basis calculated on the value of the estate.
 The statutory fees are figured as follows:

 A reasonable amount will be determined by the court on all amounts above $25,000,000

 In addition to statutory fees, the court may award extraordinary fees for extra work such as selling property, litigation to collect assets, defending actions against the estate and other similar matters.
 All fees must be approved by the Probate Court, usually at the time of the final accounting.
 The minimum estate fee is $1,000 for non-court 7600 cases.

 A: It is difficult to give a specific answer to exactly when the distribution will take place, since so many factors are out of the control of the Public Administrator.
-Generally, do not expect any distribution before fourteen (14) months from the appointment of the Administrator.
+Generally, do not expect any distribution before fourteen (14) months from the appointment of the Administrator for small non-court estates.
 For your own peace of mind, do not plan your financial affairs upon the expectation that you will be receiving a certain amount on a certain date.

 Q: While the estate is in administration, is the money in the estate earning interest?

 A: Yes, the Public Administrator maintains all funds in an FDIC insured interest bearing account.

 Q: Can I put in a claim for my expenses?

 A: If you paid any debts of the decedent or any part of the funeral expenses, you should file a Creditor's Claim within four (4) months after the appointment of the Administrator.
 Creditor Claims may be obtained at any legal bookstore.

 Q: Is the Public Administrator bonded?